k1kolev/info/features/crm/contact-records.md

 Using a solution for **integrated**, **centralized**, and **comprehensive contact management** can go a long way toward successful communication with company teams, leads, customers, suppliers, sub-contractors, and partners.

-Oftentimes, companies tend to disperse all this data once across various spreadsheets, email lists, and apps, and once more through different departments, teams, and even personal accounts.
-However, maintaining the integrity, accuracy, privacy, security, and validity of contact data requires a solution that prevents spilling it around.

 ## Why is proper contact management important